presentco/present-rpc/java/README.md

 ## Service Generation

-The `present-rpc-compiler` Gradle plugin generates code for protos in `src/main/proto` and automatically compiles it along with your other Java code.
-To use it, add this code to your `build.gradle` file:
+The `present-rpc-compiler` Gradle plugin generates code from protos in `src/main/proto` and automatically compiles it along with your other Java code.
+To use the plugin, add this code to your `build.gradle` file:

 ```
 buildscript {